WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 Google Cloud Services
 ---------------------

-Google offers a comprehensive set of computing services to facilitate ML facilitation.
+Google offers a comprehensive set of computing services to facilitate ML.

 .. _compute-2: